Modes of Mechanical Guidance of Adhesion-Independent Cell Migration: Introduction

 Deforming active surfaces were considered in Refs. \cite{Mietke_PNAS_2019,AlandWittwer_2023, torres2019modelling, Bonati_2022}, coupled to hydrodynamics and material flow.
 Significant shape deformations including strong constrictions could be reproduced for tubular surfaces \cite{Mietke_PNAS_2019} as well as for ellipsoidal and spherical surfaces \cite{AlandWittwer_2023,Bonati_2022}.
 However, all previous methods operate with a grid-based representation of the surface.
 Correspondingly, the surrounding medium was either neglected \cite{Mietke_PNAS_2019, torres2019modelling} or limited to a simple homogeneous fluid without walls or obstacles \cite{AlandWittwer_2023,Bonati_2022}.
+Recent work has addressed some of these limitations by modeling the effects of viscous and viscoelastic resistance in confined migration scenarios, providing new predictions on polarization thresholds \cite{Singha.2025}.
 In general, the grid-based Lagrangian surface representation of these approaches makes it difficult to include (wall) contact as the mesh typically deforms and tangles in the contact zone and additional contact detection and repulsion algorithms are required.
 Also, grid-based methods are not suited for topological transitions like cell division, which is often modeled as a self-organized process on an active surface. \cite{Mietke_PRL_2019, Bonati_2022}.

 To overcome these limitations, we propose a phase-field approach to represent the evolving surface.
 The phase-field description makes the model well-suited for simulating migration through complex environments.
 The model is not only flexible to deal with complex surrounding geometries, including contact to walls and obstacles, but also enables the simulation of topological cell-shape changes, as encountered during self-organized cell division.
 We then use this model to explore how polarization and migration of cells are triggered by various mechanical cues, such as gradients in friction or viscosity, surrounding fluid flow, and constrictions.
 Altogether, we establish a versatile modeling platform for studying active surface dynamics and use it to analyze how cells choose direction in diverse microenvironments.